 Design and Usability

 The design is simple: it’s basically a waterproof box with an LED control panel.
-It’s actually quite attractive, so if you have the space, you might enjoy having one sitting on your counter.
 All the units have handles on the sides that make it easy to fill, carry, and empty.

 The usability couldn’t be simpler.
-You turn it on, set the temp, and pop the food in (filled with water, of course).
+You turn it on, set the temp, and pop the food in.
 The unit also has a timer option, which beeps when the time has elapsed but does not turn the unit off.

-Cleaning: Cleaning isn’t really necessary unless you have a spill.
+Cleaning: Cleaning is easy, as long as you empty it out when you're done and store it empty.
 Wipe it out with a mild soap and rinse thoroughly with water.

 The control panel looks complicated but it’s really pretty simple to use.
 Here are the basic steps:

 - Fill bath with water.

 - Press the Power button.

 - Set the temp with the Left-Right arrow keys and press the Set Temp button to start.

 - If desired, you can also set the timer: Press the Set Timer button to switch to timer mode and use the arrow keys to select desired time.
 (NOTE: The timer does not turn the unit off, it just alerts you that the cooking time has finished.)